Do I need a "vaccine passport" to travel? | ExBulletin

 Consumers will be nervous about sharing health information that could be hacked or exposed for infringement, said Stephen Beck, management consultant cg42.

 “In the end, people will ask themselves.
-Will they share sensitive information that deserves a trade-off with leisure travel?”
-“And for many, the answer will be no,” he says. ..
+Do they share sensitive information that deserves a trade-off with leisure travel?”
+“And for many, the answer is no,” he says.

 IATA and IBM state that Path uses blockchain technology and information is not stored in a central location.